Alex313031/thorium/README.md

 - Always built with the latest x64 tip-o-tree "Trunk" build of [Chromium](https://www.chromium.org/).
 - Intended to behave like and have the featureset of Google Chrome, with differences/patches/enhancements listed below.
-- Includes Widevine, All Codecs, Chrome Plugins, as well as thinLTO, CFlag, LDFlag, LLVM Loop, and PGO compiler optimizations.
-It is built with SSE4, AVX, and AES, so it won't launch on CPU's below 2nd gen Core or AMD FX, but benefits from Advanced Vector EXtensions.
-You can disable this and use regular SSE3 like Chromium and Chrome, or builds from Thorium special, some of which are SSE4.
+- Includes [Widevine](https://www.widevine.com/), [All Codecs](https://tools.woolyss.com/html5-audio-video-tester/), Chrome Plugins, as well as thinLTO, CFlag, LDFlag, LLVM Loop, and PGO compiler optimizations.
+It is built with [SSE4](https://en.wikipedia.org/wiki/SSE4), [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions), and [AES](https://en.wikipedia.org/wiki/AES_instruction_set), so it won't launch on CPU's below 2nd gen Core or AMD FX, but benefits from Advanced Vector EXtensions.
+You can disable this and use regular SSE3 like Chromium and Chrome, or use builds from [Thorium Special](https://github.com/Alex313031/Thorium-Special), some of which are SSE4.
 (See below.)
 ### Other Builds &nbsp;<img src="https://github.com/Alex313031/Thorium/blob/main/logos/STAGING/winflag_animated.gif" width="34"> &nbsp;<img src="https://github.com/Alex313031/Thorium/blob/main/logos/STAGING/AVX2.png" width="48"> &nbsp;<img src="https://github.com/Alex313031/Thorium/blob/main/logos/STAGING/apple.png" width="30"> &nbsp;<img src="https://github.com/Alex313031/Thorium/blob/main/logos/STAGING/Raspberry_Pi_Logo.svg" width="24">
 &nbsp;&ndash; I also build for Windows > [Thorium Win](https://github.com/Alex313031/Thorium-Win) You can also find SSE4 builds for Windows here.\
 &nbsp;&ndash; AVX2 Builds for Windows and Linux > [Thorium AVX2](https://github.com/Alex313031/Thorium-AVX2) (source files for AVX2 are in that repo.) \